fuhsjr00/bug.n/doc/Used_hotkeys.md

 ## Used hotkeys

-The following tables list the base keys, i. e. a key without any modifier, and their combination with the modifier keys (Alt: `!`, Ctrl: `^`, LWin: `#` and
+The following tables list the base keys, i.e. a key without any modifier, and their combination with the modifier keys (Alt: `!`, Ctrl: `^`, LWin: `#` and
 Shift: `+`), which are used in bug.n.
 With this overview you may find unused keys, which can be used for non-bug.n hotkeys or to reassign bug.n functions.